Nathan Willems

 Willems was a field organizer for Congressman Leonard Boswell's 1998 reelection campaign.
 He managed two Iowa House races in 2000.
 In 2001 he worked on the unsuccessful United States House campaigns of John Norris and Julie Thomas.
 He was a legislative clerk for Iowa Representative Ro Foege, whom he later succeeded in the Iowa House.
 He was a regional director for Howard Dean's Iowa caucus campaign.
 He worked one summer in the legal department of Iowa Union of Operating Engineers Local 49 before taking his current job as an attorney at Rush & Nicholson, P.L.C., practicing labor and employment law.

-Nate is active in the Linn County Democratic Central Committee, the Lisbon Lincoln Highway Lions Club, the Mount Vernon Athletic Boosters, and is First Vice President of the Iowa Federation of Teachers.
+Willems is active in the Linn County Democratic Central Committee, the Lisbon Lincoln Highway Lions Club, the Mount Vernon Athletic Boosters, and is First Vice President of the Iowa Federation of Teachers.

+In 2025, Willems announced he was running for attorney general, challenging incumbent Republican Brenna Bird.